Absentee Voting Information

-- •You will be outside Bedford County during the early voting period and all day on Election Day.
+- •You will be outside Bedford County during all hours of early voting and before the polls close on Election Day.

-- •You or your spouse is enrolled as a full-time student in an accredited college or university outside Bedford County.
+- •You or your spouse are enrolled as a full-time student outside of Bedford county.

-- •You reside in a licensed facility providing relatively permanent domiciliary care, other than a penal institution, outside Bedford County.
+- •You reside in a licensed facility, outside of Bedford county, providing relatively permanent domiciliary care, i.e. Nursing Home.

 - •You are a candidate for office in the election for which you am applying to vote absentee by mail.

-- •Your observance of a religious holiday prevents you from voting in person during the early voting period and on Election Day.
+- •You are observing a religious holiday that prevents me from voting during early voting or on Election Day.

 Note: A request to the Election Commission for a ballot may not be processed more than ninety (90) days before an election.
 The last day to receive a request for an Absentee Ballot is seven (7) days before the election.